devisscher/justacookbook/recipes/braised_leek.md

 *Serves 4 as a side dish or 2 as a main*

+A rich and savory dish combining the mild sweetness of leeks with the umami depth of miso and a spicy kick from chili sauce.
+Perfect as a side dish or vegetarian main course.

 ## Ingredients

 - 4 large leeks, white and light green parts only, cut into 2-inch barrel rounds